bethsherm/alexa-cookbook/testing/TestFlow/README.md

 ```

 #### Session Attributes
-Notice in magenta (pink) the session attributes that store values your skill is designed to remember.
+Notice in magenta (purple) the session attributes that store values your skill is designed to remember.
 By default, this object is empty ```{}```

 Each new request uses the session attributes object from the previous session's output.
 The skill code may add or modify the session attributes.
 Look for any changes in the attributes after each Intent.
 If your skill causes the session to end, such as when an ```AMAZON.StopIntent``` handler calls ```this.emit(':tell' )```, the session attributes will be lost.